hosseinkabiruiuc/manubot_group8/manuscript.md

 According to exploratory data analysis, what we're working with is tabular data and there's no missing value.
 Also, all the data is numerical.
 We use seven different methods.

--Linear Regression
+- Linear Regression
--Lasso Method
+- Lasso Method
--K-nearest Neighbor
+- K-nearest Neighbor
--Support Vector Machine
+- Support Vector Machine
--Neural Network
+- Neural Network
--Decision Tree Regressor
+- Decision Tree Regressor
--Random Forest Regression
+- Random Forest Regression

 Since we don’t have the actual concrete strength data in the given test dataset, we are going to split 20% of the train dataset to test models in order to evaluate the model performance.
 Based on the evaluation, we choose the best method.
 And then create a model using the whole train dataset to predict the test dataset and submit the result to the Kaggle Competition.